Mabel Sansom (Chair)

 Angie has paddled all across Australia, has completed the Ord River Marathon (a 55 kilometre dragon boat marathon in Western Australia) on two occasions and has participated in the last three IBCPC Festivals in Australia, Canada and the USA.

-Angie is currently contracted to DAA as their Festival Project Manager for the 4th consecutive year and manages DAA’s largest annual fundraiser, a Dragon Boat Festival in October on Darling Harbour, Sydney.
+Angie has been contracted to DAA as their Festival Project Manager since 2013 and manages DAA’s largest annual fundraiser, a Dragon Boat Festival in October on Darling Harbour, Sydney.

 Angie says ‘I will continue to promote DAA’s philosophy of Awareness, Participation and Inclusiveness.
 I have met and made life-long friends through my association with DAA, a unique organisation which, I firmly believe, has given me my life back.
 Long live DAA’.